flynnbr11/QMLA/docs/tutorial.rst

 the model generation routine.
-Users can overwrite the method ``check tree completed`` for custom logic, although a straightforward mechanism is to use the ``spawn_stage`` attribute of the :term:`Exploration Strategy` class: when the final element of this list is , :term:`QMLA` will terminate the search by default.
+Users can overwrite the method ``check tree completed`` for custom logic, although a straightforward mechanism is to use the ``spawn_stage`` attribute of the :term:`ES` class: when the final element of this list is , :term:`QMLA` will terminate the search by default.
 Also note that the default termination test checks whether the number of branches (``spawn_step``s) exceeds the limit , which must be set artifically high to avoid